Kay Burley: Broadcasting career

 Burley worked for BBC local radio and Tyne Tees Television, before joining TV-am in 1985 as a reporter and occasional newsreader.
 From 1987, she presented TV-am's first hour, filling in for Caroline Righton and covering for Anne Diamond during their maternity leave.

 Burley was recruited by Andrew Neil, and joined Sky Television, launching the Sky One Entertainment Channel in November 1988 with her own documentary, The Satellite Revolution.
 She moved to the fledgling Sky News in 1988.

 She was part of the team that covered the death of Diana, Princess of Wales, on Sky, breaking the news of the princess's death shortly after 5 a.m. on Sunday 31 August 1997.
 She broke the first UK news of the September 11 attacks, shortly after the first tower had been hit.
 She fronted Sky News coverage from Sri Lanka following the 2004 Indian Ocean earthquake and subsequent tsunami.
 In 2005, she was prominent in Sky News's coverage of both the general election and the wedding of Prince Charles and Camilla Parker Bowles.
 In 2013, she fronted the coverage of the birth of Prince George.

 Burley is an occasional contributor to the tabloid Sunday Mirror, and in the summer of 2006 appeared occasionally on Channel 5's news bulletins.
 She has stood in for Iain Dale on his Sunday Politics show on London talk radio station LBC 97.3 and joined LBC Radio on 23 March 2014 along with The Sun's managing editor Stig Abell to present a show from 8 to 11 a.m. on Sundays.

 Burley was a contestant for the second series of the ITV reality television show Dancing on Ice, beginning on 20 January 2007.
 She skated for MacMillan Cancer Care, in memory of her mother, who had died of breast cancer.
 She gave her appearance fee to the charity.
 Burley and her partner, Fred Palascak, went out of the show in the fifth week, after competing against actress Clare Buckfield and her partner, Andrei Lipanov.
 She appeared on the second series of Celebrity Hunted, in 2018.

-In September 2018, it was announced that Kay Burley would have her own show on Sky News, The Kay Burley Show.
+In September 2018 it was announced that she would have her own show on Sky News, The Kay Burley Show.

-In September 2019, it was announced that Burley would be moving to breakfast time to host Kay Burley @Breakfast.
+In September 2019 it was announced that she would be moving to breakfast time to host Kay Burley @Breakfast.
 On 3 October 2019, Burley hosted her final afternoon show on the channel ahead of the first morning slot on 14 October 2019.

 On 10 December 2020, Burley was suspended from presenting her eponymous show for six months, because she had breached London's tier 2 coronavirus restrictions.
 Before then, she had scrutinised those who had broken the rules over the previous six months.
 On 7 June 2021, Burley returned to the channel with a simple greeting, "it's great to be back", before reporting the news headlines.

-Controversies
+On 5 February 2025, Sky News announced that Burley was leaving the channel after 36 years.